 Once you have a winning campaign getting you reliable results after several weeks or even months of testing, you can expand or branch out to further ad types.

-Further Google Ad types available are display, shopping, video, smart, and discovery.
+Further Google Ad types are display, shopping, video, smart, and discovery.

 How Much Do Google Ads Cost for Real Estate?

 To answer whether Google AdWords (Google Ads) works for real estate, we first need to look at the costs and some performance-based statistics for this industry.
-And after that, also at the main reasons, people fail with it.
+And after that, for the main reasons why people fail with it.